Testsuite configuration reference Beta

 Use test selection rules to extend the test selection mechanism to cover non-source files.

-Each rule lists a test atom, and what should cause that test atom to be selected in addition to the usual selection algorithm.
+Each rule lists a test atom, and what cause that test atom to be selected in addition to the usual selection algorithm.

 The * and ** globs can be used to match files and directories.